Bringing new hope to those affected by frontotemporal dementia and other neurodegenerative diseases

-Imagine a loved one – your spouse, partner, sibling, parent – transformed into an entirely different person right before your eyes.
+Imagine a loved one – your spouse, sibling, parent – transformed into an entirely different person right before your eyes.
 Once pleasant and warm, they become aggressive and volatile and engage in completely uncharacteristic behaviors.
 Frontotemporal dementia (FTD) is a devastating neurodegenerative disease that completely alters an individual’s personality and behavior, often in the prime of their lives.
 Unlike Alzheimer’s disease, which is typically diagnosed after the age of 65, FTD is often diagnosed between the ages of 45 and 65 and is marked by progressive and rapid nerve cell loss in the frontal or temporal lobes of the brain.
-This neuronal loss impacts personality, behavior, language, memory and movement.
+This neuronal loss impacts memory, personality, behavior, language, and movement.

-While there are no current treatment options, new insights into the biology of disease are guiding experts to discover new therapies with the potential to delay the onset of symptoms and slow disease progression.
+While there are no current approved treatment options, new insights into the biology of disease are guiding experts to discover new therapies with the potential to delay the onset of symptoms and slow disease progression.

 OPPORTUNITY FOR IMPACT